Skip to content

 Model family notes

-Most models need nothing beyond mistralrs run -m <id> (see Run any model).
+Most models need nothing beyond mistralrs run -m <id> (see Run models).
 This page collects the per-family exceptions.
 The full architecture inventory is in the supported models reference.

 Qwen3 and SmolLM3 are hybrid reasoning models; their chat templates enable thinking by default.
 Toggle it per request.
-Inline /think and /no_think prompt tags work everywhere; the --thinking flag and the enable_thinking field do the same without editing user text (true forces on, false forces off, omit/None for the template default).
+Inline /think and /no_think prompt tags work everywhere; the --thinking flag and the enable_thinking field do the same without editing user text (true forces on and false forces off).

 Terminal window